-In addition to classwork and workshops, students complete an apprenticeship that gives them job skills and real-life experience.
-Creative Writing students have helped edit The Beloit Poetry Journal; assisted at Alice James Books (an award-winning poetry press located right on campus); taught creative writing in the community; edited the campus literary magazine, The Sandy River Review; written for local newspapers; and even produced their own television shows.
+In addition to classwork and workshops, you’ll complete an apprenticeship that gives you market-ready job skills and real-world experience.
+Creative Writing students at Farmington have helped edit The Beloit Poetry Journal; worked at Alice James Books (an award-winning poetry press located right on campus); taught creative writing in the community; edited the campus literary magazine, The Sandy River Review; written for local newspapers; and even produced their own television shows.

-Finally, every UMF Creative Writing student completes the Senior Seminar in Creative Writing, where he compiles a professional portfolio of his work, and celebrates the accomplishment by joining peers for an end-of-semester Senior Reading.
+Finally, you’ll complete a Senior Seminar in Creative Writing, where you compile a professional portfolio of your work and celebrate your creative accomplishment by joining fellow UMF student writers for an end-of-semester Senior Reading.

 What Courses Might You Take?

 Because the University of Maine at Farmington is a liberal arts college, every student – in every major – will take courses in the Arts, Humanities, Mathematics, Natural Sciences and Social Sciences.
 In addition, you will also get to choose interesting classes specifically tailored to this program, such as:ENG 150 Creative Writing